majoremai/balanced-store-picker/README.md

           │
           ▼
 ┌────────────────────┐
-│    Diagnostics     │
+│   Diagnostics &    │
+│     confidence     │
 └─────────┬──────────┘
           │
           ▼
 ┌────────────────────┐
-│ Balanced Callfile
+│  Balanced Callfile │
-  (you can explain
-   in one slide)
+│ (explainable in a  │
+│     single slide)  │
 └────────────────────┘

 ````